fosshostorg/fosshost.org/src/plant-a-tree.md

 author: thomas
 ---

 Fosshost C.I.C, a UK non-profit provider of cloud computing services for FOSS, launches Fosshost ECO, a CO2 offset sustainability programme that plants a tree for every approved application.
-We are working in partnership with thg:eco to deliver tree planting in Madagascar, Kenya and Haiti.
+We are working in partnership with THG(eco) to deliver tree planting in Madagascar, Kenya and Haiti.

 # Why do we do it?